 Credible data is the fuel for business processes and analytics.
-A 2017 Harvard Business Review study found that 47 percent of new data records have at least one critical error.
+A 2017 Harvard Business Review study found that 47 percent of new data records have one critical error.
 Adhering to testing protocols ensures such errors are eliminated when the information transmission takes place from source to destination in an ETL process.
 ETL testing tools streamline the data journey from extraction to verification to insights, ensuring accurate results.
+But what is ETL testing?
+Let’s begin.

 ETL testing validates data when transferred from source to destination after transformation.
-The process also prevents data loss and duplication, and ensures that the transfer complies with validity checks.
+The process also prevents data loss and duplication and ensures that the transfer complies with validity checks.
 The aim is to remove bottlenecks that may occur during data delivery.
+Hence, ETL testing tools will ensure that any errors or data issues are tracked and accounted for.

 To make sure your ETL test runs smoothly, watch out for these challenges: